-So often we feel the pressure to put all of our focus into our new baby and we end up not taking good enough care of ourselves int eh weeks following the birth of our baby.
+So often we feel the pressure to put all of our focus into our new baby and we end up not taking good enough care of ourselves in the weeks following the birth of our baby.
 This can be damaging to your physical and emotional health.
 Taking time for yourself is not only important for your recovery it is important for bonding with your baby as well.
-When we are worn out and struggling from lack of having or own basic needs met it can be difficult to bond with our child and help contribute to postpartum depression.
+When we are worn out and struggling from lack of having our own basic needs met it can be difficult to bond with our child and helps contribute to postpartum depression.

 Talk to a professional